AramZS/aramzs.github.io/whoami.md

 ## What does Aram do?

-Aram Zucker-Scharff is the Director for Ad Engineering for The Washington Post’s Research, Experimentation and Development group.
-He is also the lead developer for the open-source tool PressForward and a consultant on content strategy and newsroom workflows.
+Aram Zucker-Scharff is the Senior Solutions Engineer for Zeus at The Washington Post where he works with publishers to maximize site performance and revenue.
+He has also worked on The Washington Post’s Ad Tech R&D and Big Data teams.
+Aram has developed open-source tools for publishers and consulted on content strategy and digital newsroom workflows.
 He was one of Folio Magazine’s 15 under 30 in the magazine media industry.

 ### Where is Aram?